DevAVR/DevAVR/README.md

 ```
 I’m a XI Computer Science Student.
 I’m an Amateur Programmer.
-I'm now Focusing on Python and Of course Studies.
+I'm now Focusing on Python and Studies.
 ```
 ### Connect with me: